 Upon acceptance of our valuation, our specialists will walk you through the consignment terms, including all fees, before assisting you with completing a consignment contract.

 Our specialists will then assist you in determining the best manner of shipping your collection to our secure Toronto-based storage facility.
 Once your collection is on-site our specialists will inspect each bottle and catalogue accordingly.

-A complete catalogue of the entire auction will be produced approximately 2-3 weeks before the auction, as both a printed and online catalogue.
+A complete catalogue of the entire auction will be produced approximately 2-3 weeks before the auction, as an online catalogue.

 You will be sent a post sale accounting of the results of your consignment within 1-3 business days following the auction, with a final and complete accounting 35 days after the auction, along with a cheque for your auction proceeds.